 When the ignition coils or coil packs in your engine malfunction, they will trigger the check engine light to illumine.
 This malfunction will often be accompanied by notable symptoms like the engine shaking or misfiring.
 These symptoms should alert you to immediately stop driving the car and have it taken to an experienced mechanic’s shop.

 Replacing or repairing the ignition coils or coil packs requires intricate knowledge of the Audi engine.
-You should entrust this type of repair to a mechanic who is skilled at working on Audi engines.

 Finally, a faulty catalytic converter can trigger the Audi check engine to come on suddenly and without warning.
 As with malfunctioning ignition coils or coil packs, a bad catalytic converter can be accompanied by symptoms like shaking or misfiring.
 You should take these symptoms as hints to stop driving your car and have it serviced immediately.

 Repairing a catalytic converter in an Audi can be a complex job.
-It is crucial that you allow an experienced Audi mechanic to make this repair for you rather than you attempt it on your own.
+It is crucial that you allow an experienced Audi mechanic to make this repair for you rather than attempt it on your own.